isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Chinese Dance.md

 <p>Public performances, such as the Ang Mo Kio-Hougang National Day Dinner
-and the Chinese Dance Fiesta, allow us to showcase the art form to a wider audience, promoting cultural appreciation and understanding within the community.
+and the Chinese Dance Fiesta, allow us to showcase the art form to a wider audience, promoting cultural appreciation and understanding within the community.</p>
-<br>Join us on an exciting journey with Xinmin Chinese Dance, where we practice
+<p>Join us on an exciting journey with Xinmin Chinese Dance, where we practice
 with the humility of never having won and perform with the confidence of never having lost!</p>
 <h4><strong>Teachers-in-charge</strong></h4>